Free Telehealth consultation with our Licensed Acupuncturist & Provider Houston, TX

 • Graduation from an accredited acupuncture school?

-• Passed all components of the full 5 NCCAOM board exam
+• Successfully passing all components of the comprehensive 5-part NCCAOM board exam is a crucial step in our licensing process.

-• NCCAOM Foundation of Oriental Medicine Module, Acupuncture Module, Point Location Module, the Chinese Herbology Module, and the Biomedicine Module.
+• The NCCAOM Foundation of Oriental Medicine Module, Acupuncture Module, Point Location Module, the Chinese Herbology Module, and the Biomedicine Module provide a comprehensive understanding of acupuncture and its related disciplines, ensuring a deep knowledge base for practitioners.

-• Passed the CCAOM Clean Needle Technique Course and Practical Examination.
+• Passed the NCCAOM Clean Needle Technique Course and Practical Examination.

 Dr. Florida attended the American College of Acupuncture & Oriental Medicine, a highly rated school in Texas.
 Here is the breakdown of the educational requirements.
 An acupuncturist may obtain a master's or doctoral-level degree before becoming licensed.

 Dr. Sara Florida utilizes 8-24 Acupuncture needles per treatment, depending on the number of conditions and the complexity of the health issue.
-We use, which yield more results with fewer needles, a method master points that get more results more with less needles, which we find that most patients prefer.
+We use a method that yields more results with fewer needles, a method master points that we find most patients prefer.

 Acupuncture is compatible with many forms of health.
-We will work with your doctors, health, and wellness providers to ensure that you are receiving optimal long-term health relief for your symptoms in our Houston, TX, clinic.
+We will work closely with your doctors, healthcare providers, and wellness specialists to ensure that you receive optimal long-term relief for your symptoms in our Houston, TX, clinic.

 Since the needles are hair-thin, most people report barely feeling them.
-Occasionally, someone may feel a slight sensation for a few seconds during insertion if it is a particularly sensitive area.
+Occasionally, someone may experience a slight sensation for a few seconds during insertion, particularly in a sensitive area.
 After insertion, they are barely noticeable.
-The client rests in a quiet, dark and private room with calm music for some time while the therapy works.
+The client rests in a quiet, dark, and private room, accompanied by soothing music, for some time while the therapy is in progress, ensuring a comfortable and relaxing experience.

 Acupuncture is indeed very safe, primarily when performed by an experienced and licensed Acupuncturist.
 Our Licensed Acupuncturist, having performed thousands of treatments safely without incident, is a testament to this.

-Our Licensed Acupuncturist, with a high level of training and a commitment to following all precautions, has a proven track record of safety.
+Our Licensed Acupuncturist, [insert specific qualifications and training here], with a high level of training and a commitment to following all precautions, has a proven track record of safety.
 This is particularly evident in their conservative approach in sensitive areas of the body, where no incidents have occurred.

-• We use the Clean Needle technique, which is a class and board exam we take to become licensed professionals, ensuring that needles are single-use, sterile, and have nothing on them.
+• We use the Clean Needle technique, which is a class and board exam we take to become licensed professionals, ensuring that needles are single-use, sterile, and free from contamination.

 • We use alcohol swabs to disinfect the skin for all points of treatment.